netgvarun2012/EssayGrader/README.md

-## This is short description about Proof Reading Essay Grader API!
+## This is short description about Essay Grader machine learning model!

+## Given an Essay of a minimum of 100 words, the model is able to classify the essay into one of the three categories:

+- Average (B-C)
+- Excellent (A+)
+- Bad (D-F)

 ### Below is the list of essay grader API's features on which score is calculated: